-Zoom fatigue (yes, it’s officially a term now!), feeling detached from the organization and peers, drop in performance levels, lack of motivation, anxiety, depression, lack of clear boundaries between work and personal life… and these are just to name a few.
+Zoom fatigue is officially a term now!
+Feeling detached from the organization, a drop in performance levels and lack of motivation are for starters.
+Anxiety, depression, lack of clear boundaries between work and personal life… and the list goes on.

 From an employer’s perspective, it’s not much better.
 Communication within the organization is harder.
 Alignment between departments is way more challenging.
 Not to mention how hard it is to make new teammates feel part of the team.

 It’s not the case with everyone, of course.
 Some people have been working fully from home even before the coronavirus hit us.
-But it seems that for the majority of the global workforce such a workstyle is not sustainable in the long term.
+But it seems that for the majority of the global workforce this is not sustainable in the long term.